Nintondo/rust-bellscoincore-rpc/client/README.md

 Rust client library for the Bitcoin Core daemon's JSON-RPC API.

-Separate `bitcoincore-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.
+Separate `bellscoincore-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.